Morgan Patton, Executive Director

 WES GIBBS, NATURALIST - YOUTH EDUCATION

-Wes Gibbs joined EAC in 2017 helping EAC to develop its youth education curriculum and lead our youth programming.
+Wes developed EAC’s youth education curriculum in 2017 and assists with leading youth education programming.
 Wes is a passionate naturalist and outdoor educator born and raised in Marin County.
 He is the owner of Field Guidance, which offers naturalist education, wilderness guiding and wildlife tracking trips to South Africa.
 He grew up in love with wild species of every form and their bizarre inter-related communities and has spent years following, tracking, and observing wildlife in every type of habitat that can be found in Northern California.
 He graduated from Pitzer College in Southern California with a degree in ecological design and has considerable experience assisting with the teaching and study of wildlife tracking in Southern Africa.

 Todd Plummer, NATURALIST - YOUTH EDUCATION

 Todd is a Certified California Naturalist and frequent hike leader in Marin County.
 As a former wildlife biologist, he specialized in bird population dynamics and endangered species management.
 He works full-time at the Point Reyes National Seashore Association, as Development Director.
 He spends his free time leading bird hikes on both coasts of the U.S. since 1990 and providing outdoor tours and education through his company Wild Marin Nature Tours.
 A father of two, Todd loves working with kids and helping adults find their inner child in nature.
 His motto is "Every day, a treasure hunt."